sara-nl/researchclouddocs/docs/account_setup.rst

 If you now click on the *Research Drive* *Quick Action* card's *Access* button, a new browser window will open with your Research Drive displayed.
 This is a sign that it all went well.

-Research Drive identify for CO's
+Research Drive identity for CO's
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 After you have linked your Research Drive identity to your Research Cloud profile, you can link it with your CO's.
 You can do this so: